gswierczynski/gswierczynski.github.io/index.md

 layout: home
 title: Hi there!
 ---
-Grzegorz -> Greg for short
+Grzegorz - Greg for short

-You can find contact information at the bottom
+Moving projects from Idea to Release

+For business inquires jump to contact section

 <br />